ASHWIN776/portfolio/src/data/blog/why-containers/index.md

 The hypervisor is a software that creates and runs virtual machines.
 It manages the virtual machines' resources and isolates them from each other.

 <aside>
-So, now the running of our app becomes:
+<strong>Using VMs for running our apps</strong>

+Each app runs on a separate VM.
+So, running of the apps looks like the below image.

 ![Running in VMs](./assets/running-in-vms.png)